ToTal/total/README.markdown

 A minimalist implementation of type theory in Ocaml.
-This is the version from the 3rd part of my blog posts, see [How to implement dependent type theory III](http://math.andrej.com/2012/11/29/how-to-implement-dependent-type-theory-iii/).
+This is based on Andrej Bauer's version from the 3rd part of his blog posts, see [How to implement dependent type theory III](http://math.andrej.com/2012/11/29/how-to-implement-dependent-type-theory-iii/).

+## What's new

+* Inductive types with eliminators.
+* It is less minimal (aka has uglier code) than the one presented in the blog post.

 ## The type theory